Keibert Ruiz Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in MLB.
+- The Phillies pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Phillies' 3.98 team ERA ranks 11th among all league pitching staffs.
+- The Phillies have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.

-- Lorenzen (7-7) gets the starting nod for the Phillies in his 21st start of the season.
-He has a 3.23 ERA in 122 2/3 innings pitched, with 93 strikeouts.
+- Sanchez makes the start for the Phillies, his 12th of the season.
+He is 1-3 with a 3.39 ERA and 53 strikeouts in 58 1/3 innings pitched.

-- His last appearance came on Wednesday, Aug.
-9 against the Washington Nationals, when the right-hander threw nine scoreless innings without allowing a hit.
+- In his last appearance on Friday, Aug.
+11, the lefty tossed six innings against the Minnesota Twins, allowing two earned runs while surrendering six hits.

+- In 11 games this season, the 26-year-old has a 3.39 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .218 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.